Why is there no legitimate BPC-157 dosage calculator for humans?

 Is there a reliable BPC-157 dosage calculator for humans?

 No validated dosage calculator exists for BPC-157 in humans.
 Any online calculator or dosing chart for human use is based on animal-to-human extrapolation, which is not a substitute for controlled clinical data.
-BPC-157 is currently classified as an FDA Category 2 substance, meaning licensed compounding pharmacies cannot legally prepare it.
+BPC-157 is also not an FDA-approved drug and is not currently on FDA's 503A Bulks List, so no dosing has been established by any regulator.

 What do online BPC-157 dosing charts miss?